AECOM (NYSE:ACM) Issues FY 2022 Earnings Guidance

 AECOM (NYSE:ACM – Get Rating) issued an update on its FY 2022 earnings guidance on Monday morning.
-The company provided earnings per share (EPS) guidance of $3.35-$3.50 for the period, compared to the consensus estimate of $3.43.
+The company provided EPS guidance of $3.35-$3.50 for the period, compared to the consensus EPS estimate of $3.43.
 The company issued revenue guidance of -.

-AECOM (NYSE:ACM – Get Rating) last issued its quarterly earnings results on Monday, August 8th.
-The construction company reported $0.86 earnings per share (EPS) for the quarter, beating the consensus estimate of $0.82 by $0.04.
-AECOM had a return on equity of 18.25% and a net margin of 2.30%.
-The company had revenue of $3.24 billion for the quarter, compared to the consensus estimate of $3.49 billion.
-During the same period last year, the business posted $0.73 earnings per share.
-The firm’s revenue was down 4.9% compared to the same quarter last year.
-On average, equities research analysts forecast that AECOM will post 3.46 EPS for the current fiscal year.
+AECOM (NYSE:ACM – Get Rating) last announced its quarterly earnings data on Monday, August 8th.
+The construction company reported $0.86 EPS for the quarter, topping analysts’ consensus estimates of $0.82 by $0.04.
+The business had revenue of $3.24 billion for the quarter, compared to analyst estimates of $3.49 billion.
+AECOM had a net margin of 2.30% and a return on equity of 18.25%.
+The firm’s revenue for the quarter was down 4.9% on a year-over-year basis.
+During the same quarter in the previous year, the firm posted $0.73 earnings per share.
+Equities analysts anticipate that AECOM will post 3.46 EPS for the current year.

 AECOM Dividend Announcement

-Several equities analysts have commented on the company.
-Robert W. Baird upped their price target on AECOM from $82.00 to $89.00 and gave the company an outperform rating in a report on Friday, August 26th.
-StockNews.com upgraded AECOM from a hold rating to a buy rating in a research note on Thursday, July 28th.
-Credit Suisse Group increased their price objective on AECOM to $81.00 in a research note on Monday, August 15th.
-Finally, Citigroup dropped their price objective on AECOM from $92.00 to $85.00 in a research note on Friday, July 22nd.
-One investment analyst has rated the stock with a hold rating and seven have issued a buy rating to the stock.
-Based on data from MarketBeat, AECOM has an average rating of Moderate Buy and an average price target of $88.38.
+A number of brokerages recently weighed in on ACM.
+StockNews.com upgraded shares of AECOM from a hold rating to a buy rating in a report on Thursday, July 28th.
+Citigroup lowered their target price on shares of AECOM from $92.00 to $85.00 in a report on Friday, July 22nd.
+Credit Suisse Group upped their price objective on shares of AECOM to $81.00 in a report on Monday, August 15th.
+Finally, Robert W. Baird upped their price objective on shares of AECOM from $82.00 to $89.00 and gave the company an outperform rating in a report on Friday, August 26th.
+One research analyst has rated the stock with a hold rating and seven have assigned a buy rating to the stock.
+According to data from MarketBeat, the stock currently has an average rating of Moderate Buy and an average price target of $88.38.

 Institutional Investors Weigh In On AECOM

-Hedge funds and other institutional investors have recently added to or reduced their stakes in the stock.
-Point72 Hong Kong Ltd acquired a new position in shares of AECOM during the first quarter valued at $25,000.
-Covestor Ltd grew its holdings in AECOM by 1,261.6% during the 1st quarter.
-Covestor Ltd now owns 1,525 shares of the construction company’s stock worth $117,000 after acquiring an additional 1,413 shares during the period.
-Advisory Services Network LLC acquired a new stake in AECOM during the 1st quarter worth $245,000.
-HighTower Advisors LLC grew its holdings in AECOM by 31.9% during the 1st quarter.
-HighTower Advisors LLC now owns 5,704 shares of the construction company’s stock worth $436,000 after acquiring an additional 1,378 shares during the period.
-Finally, LPL Financial LLC grew its holdings in AECOM by 17.7% during the 2nd quarter.
-LPL Financial LLC now owns 6,223 shares of the construction company’s stock worth $406,000 after acquiring an additional 938 shares during the period.
-Institutional investors and hedge funds own 84.99% of the company’s stock.
+Several institutional investors and hedge funds have recently bought and sold shares of ACM.
+Invesco Ltd. lifted its position in AECOM by 39.2% during the first quarter.
+Invesco Ltd. now owns 3,456,275 shares of the construction company’s stock worth $265,478,000 after purchasing an additional 972,449 shares during the period.
+Federated Hermes Inc. lifted its holdings in shares of AECOM by 110.6% in the first quarter.
+Federated Hermes Inc. now owns 459,259 shares of the construction company’s stock worth $35,276,000 after acquiring an additional 241,164 shares during the last quarter.
+State Street Corp lifted its holdings in shares of AECOM by 4.0% in the first quarter.
+State Street Corp now owns 4,010,268 shares of the construction company’s stock worth $308,029,000 after acquiring an additional 156,072 shares during the last quarter.
+Goldman Sachs Group Inc. lifted its holdings in shares of AECOM by 12.4% in the second quarter.
+Goldman Sachs Group Inc. now owns 1,284,392 shares of the construction company’s stock worth $83,768,000 after acquiring an additional 142,075 shares during the last quarter.
+Finally, Eaton Vance Management lifted its holdings in shares of AECOM by 207.3% in the first quarter.
+Eaton Vance Management now owns 134,739 shares of the construction company’s stock worth $10,349,000 after acquiring an additional 90,886 shares during the last quarter.
+Institutional investors own 84.99% of the company’s stock.

 AECOM, together with its subsidiaries, provides professional infrastructure consulting services for governments, businesses, and organizations in the Americas, Europe, the Middle East, Africa, and the Asia Pacific.
 It operates through three segments: Americas, International, and AECOM Capital.
 The company offers planning, consulting, architectural and engineering design, construction and program management, and investment and development services to commercial and government clients.